tagoro9/fotingo/README.md

       }
     }

-Right now this file will store the username and password to your JIRA account in plaintext.
+Right now this file will store the username and password to your Jira account in plaintext.

 ### Local configuration files

-You can create local configuration files to your project.
+You can create project-specific configuration files.
 Just create a `.fotingo` file inside your project root folder.
 This file, needs to be in JSON format as well.
-If such file exist, any missing configuration will be added to this file instead.
+If such a file exist, any missing configuration will be added to this file instead.
 You can also overwrite global configuration in this file.
 An example config file may just be:

     {